juncuque/IQ-Option-bot-LRH/README.md

 # Functional BOT
 The bot is completely automatic once you start it, you can set the configuration, the desired payout to be, and max loss limit in a single run beforehand at the configuration's menu.

 You'll be able to see the result in real-time, together with what are the stats on each TURBO option and each bet made.
-It searches, holds, and updates every Turbo option automatically, being able to have an unlimited number of rows.
-Until where I stopped coding, only Turbo options are available for the bot to work on.
+It searches, holds, and updates every Binary Option automatically, being able to have an unlimited number of rows.
+Until where I stopped coding, only Binaries are available for the bot to work on.

 To stop it, you simply click to close the window normally.